 Student membership at Tyndale University is based upon primary rights and responsibilities intended to honour all and maintain the integrity of the community for learning.
-The policies, regulations, and community standard convey the community's ethos and the expectations required of all students.
+The policies, regulations, and community standard convey the community's ethos and the expectations that all students, at the point of matriculation, should understand.
 The rights and responsibilities exercised within the community must be compatible with these qualities and standards.

-Tyndale University acknowledges that students are able to make responsible decisions regarding their own behaviour within the quidelines of the Tyndale community.
+Tyndale University acknowledges that students are able to make responsible decisions regarding their own behaviour within the guidelines of the Tyndale community.
 The purpose of these standards is to provide an environment that supports personal and intellectual growth.
 The intent is to recognize the rights as a student and the rights of others within this academic community, while also identifying certain responsibilities of all students who choose to participate in this educational context.
 These responsibilities apply to all students who are engaged in school-sanctioned activities, as well as to off-campus conduct should the activity materially affect the safety, integrity and/or educational interests of the Tyndale University community.